List of Rurouni Kenshin characters: Six Comrades

 The Six Comrades (六人の同志, Rokunin no Dōshi) are a group of six men who each seek revenge against Himura Kenshin for their own reasons.
 Financed and conceived by Yukishiro Enishi, they are the primary antagonist group of the Jinchū arc.
 Rather than simply kill Kenshin, they decide they must make him recognize his past crimes first.
 The group agreed to disband then and whoever gets to Kenshin first gets to kill him.
 Because many of the Juppongatana were characters that were "hard to hate," Watsuki wanted to make the five comrades (excluding Enishi) in this storyline as "scum-like" as possible.
-But because he created villains with no ideals or beliefs, it wasn't easy to portray them as an enjoyable read.
+But because he created villains with no ideals or beliefs, it was not easy to portray them as an enjoyable read.